Originally published June 16, 2020, updated June 29, 2022

 Imagine a buyer looking for 1000 fasteners.
-Upon looking at a local distributor’s website, they can barely find the needed part on the site.
-Just to make sure they found the right item and double-check the specification data, the buyer calls the distributor.
+Upon visiting a local distributor’s website, they can barely find the right item.
+Just to make sure they found the right item (and to confirms specifications) the buyer calls the distributor.
 It’s a good thing the order wasn’t placed; the distributor only has 500 fasteners in stock.

-Many distributor websites make a simple shopping experience difficult by failing to address the basics, such as accurate product information, current stock levels, clean interfaces, and sometimes even site performance.
-A well-designed distributor website has a positive impact on the entire customer base, keeps customers around for longer, and through positive word-of-mouth and SEO, gains more customers that buy more product.
+Many distributor websites make a simple shopping experience difficult by failing to address the basics, such as accurate product information, current stock levels, clean interfaces and categories, and sometimes even site performance.
+A well-designed distributor website gets noticed, keeps customers around for longer, and through positive word-of-mouth and SEO, gains more customers that buy more product.

 Today a 2000s Website Won’t Do

 The distribution industry is one of the largest and most varied business sectors.
 It includes wholesalers, resellers, and B2B eCommerce sellers.
-Many smaller distributors, particularly in niche or older industrial segments, still depend on faxes, phone calls, and in-person meetings.
+Many smaller distributors, particularly in the niche or older industrial segments, still depend on faxes, phone calls, and in-person meetings.
+Never mind personalized catalogs, multiple payment options, or PCI DSS eCommerce compliance.
 Their websites are little more than downloadable manufacturer catalogs and specification sheets.
 As a result, many distributors weren’t prepared when digitization swept the buying world.

 Self-service: a crucial element for a website for distributors

-Today’s B2B buyers don’t want to be sold to, and digitalization trends spurred by COVID19 only enhanced this preference.
-McKinsey’s research demonstrates that 39% (an increase of 11% from last year) of B2B buyers want to be able to self serve.
+Today’s B2B buyers don’t want to be sold to, and digitalization trends spurred by the pandemic only enhanced this preference.
+McKinsey’s research demonstrates that 39% (an increase of 11% from last year) of B2B buyers want to be able to self-serve.
 What’s more, over half of B2B buyers don’t want a salesperson calling them by phone, and a similar number want to avoid in-person meetings.
-As Millennials move into decision-making positions, this trend will continue, and B2B buyers will be more aware of their online experiences.
+As Millennials move into decision-making positions, this market trend will continue, and B2B buyers will be more aware of their online experiences.

-In fact, more than five years ago Accenture claimed that more than 71% of B2B buyers relied on online research instead of speaking with a salesperson.
-And Millennials lean strongly digital in both their shopping and buying habits.
+It’s not a new phenomenon.
+More than five years ago, Accenture claimed that 71% of B2B buyers relied on online research instead of speaking with a salesperson.
+The share of digital channels only grew since then, with online chat and self-service portals slowly eclipsing the role of the phone:

 All this adds up to a quite compelling case for prioritizing a better shopping experience on a distributor website, regardless of whether you’re targeting prospects or customers.

 According to data gathered by RealResultsMarketing, many customers of niche products prefer to shop on the manufacturer’s website over that of a distributor.
-Other B2B buyers automatically gravitate towards websites such as Fastenal, Grainger, Uline, and Amazon.
+Other buyers automatically gravitate towards B2B marketplace websites such as Fastenal, Grainger, Uline, and Amazon.
 These destinations feature powerful search functionalities, extensive product libraries, and great resources to make product comparison easy.
+In short, marketplaces are convenient, easy to use, and offer lower prices.

 It’s more than a shopping cart: it’s a destination

 A distributor website should be more than a product catalog with downloadable product specification sheets.
 It’s more than just a shopping cart or an about us page.
-In order to drive customers to purchase, it must instill trust and confidence.
+In order to drive customers to purchase, the goals of a website are to instill trust and confidence.
 Distribution houses need to tell brand stories and offer personalization.

 Findings by Inviqa revealed that buyers don’t always shop with specific intent: 1 in 10 Millennials, for example, say that the main reason they won’t shop with Amazon is that they are not sure what they want and it’s “hard to find inspiration on Amazon”.
 Distributors can get and keep customer attention with resources such as a blog post, video content, product comparisons, or customer reviews, and more.